wevote/WeVoteCordova/README.md

     ```
 1. Run the WeVoteCordova app from XCode.

-    In Xcode, Click File/Open and select `/Users/stevepodell/WebstormProjects/WeVoteCordova/platforms/ios/` and press the Play (Triagular) button, and
+    In Xcode, Click File/Open and select `/Users/stevepodell/WebstormProjects/WeVoteCordova/platforms/ios/` and press the Play (Triangular) button, and
-    a minute or two later you should get a rough version of the Cordova app running in a simulator.
-The startup
+    a minute or two later you should get the WeVoteCordova app running in a simulator.
-    screens and icons will not be correct, but the WebApp running within Cordova should look good.
     ![ScreenShot](docs/images/XCodeOpenedAndReady.png)

-    At this point you have a working Cordova iOS build, next we will fix up the icons and splashcreens.
+    At this point you have a fully working Cordova iOS build.

-1. We hope this is not necessary.
-ONLY IF NEEDED:  If the Cordova iOS app loads the html page (White "Loading We Vote" on blue, but crashes in JQuery regex), logs `SyntaxError: Invalid regular expression: range out of order in character class`
+1. **ONLY IF NEEDED:** We hope this step is not necessary.
+If the Cordova iOS app loads the html page (White "Loading We Vote" on blue, but crashes in JQuery regex), logs `SyntaxError: Invalid regular expression: range out of order in character class`
  and never advances to the first js page in the WebApp:

     In the WebApp, delete